lsirse/Data-Science-Portfolio/README.md

 	- [Deep Learning with PyTorch: Sentiment Analysis with an RNN](https://github.com/lsirse/Data-Science-Portfolio/blob/master/PyTorch/Sentiment_RNN.ipynb): implementing a recurrent neural network (RNN) that performs sentiment analysis.

+	- [Deep Learning with PyTorch: Image Caption Generation](https://github.com/lsirse/Data-Science-Portfolio/tree/master/image_caption): implementing a neural network (consisting of CNN and RNN) that is able to generate a description of any given image.

 	_Tools: PyTorch, keras, numpy, matplotlib_